opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/multidata-hide-localcluster.gif" alt="Multiple data sources hide local cluster">{: .img-fluid}

 ## Use multiple data sources in external dashboards plugins
+Starting 2.14, multiple data source is supported in the following plugins.

 ### Index management with multi data source
 Introduced 2.14
 {: .label .label-purple }

 When data source feature is enabled, you can navigate to `Index Management` under `Management` section.
-Using indexes as an example below.
+Using indexes as an example.
-At the top right in the navigation bar, you can view all connected data sources and select a specific data source to view the data from that source.
+At the upper right in the navigation bar, you can view all connected data sources and select a specific data source to view the data from that source.
 By default, the default data source is selected, and indexes from the default data source is displayed.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/ism_mds1.gif" alt="Multiple data sources in ISM list page"/>